-It’s one of my favorite areas of Marrakech, due in no small part to the long standing history I have with the neighborhood.
+It’s one of my favorite areas of Marrakech, due in no small part to the long-standing history I have with the neighborhood.
 It’s a unique part of the city that has been growing in interest with visitors however many still leave it off their visit list.
+I highly recommend checking out a riad in the kasbah when you’re looking at where to stay in Marrakech.

 Historically the kasbah was home to the people that worked in the royal palace.
 There are several different parts of the kasbah that have entry points to the palace (since sealed off).
 Traditionally the gates of the city in the kasbah and medina would be closed and locked after the last prayers of the evening and opened after the first prayer in the morning.